Mott transition and ferrimagnetism in the Hubbard model on the anisotropic kagom\'e lattice

 As for the kagom\'e lattice, which is a prototype of frustrated systems, a fully frustrated case has been theoretically studied in detail,\cite{imai03,bulut05,ohashi06,udagawa10} however the issues related to the anisotropy have been considered only recently.
-Spin correlations and magnetic properties in the metallic phase, as well as the Mott transition, have been analyzed using the cellular dynamical mean field theory\cite{kawakami10}, where the Mott transition point was determined, and enhancement of spatial anisotropy and spin correlations were observed in the metallic phase.
-Such enhancement suggests that the spin correlations may be also enhanced above the Mott transition, giving rise to the extension of the ordered (ferrimagnetic) phase.
+The Mott transition and magnetic properties near the transition have been studied using the cellular dynamical mean field theory\cite{kawakami10}, where the Mott transition point was analyzed and enhancement of spatial anisotropy and spin correlations were observed.
+Such enhancement may give rise to the extension of the ordered (ferrimagnetic) phase.
 Therefore, if the Mott transition itself persists without being veiled by the ferrimagnetic phase remains to be examined.
 Also, the effect of the enhanced anisotropy on the heavy fermion behavior is worth being studied.

 In this paper, we investigate the ferrimagnetism and Mott transition on the anisotropic kagom\'e lattice using the variational cluster approximation (VCA)\cite{Senechal00,Potthoff:2003-1,Potthoff:2003}, which is formulated based on a rigorous variational principle and exactly takes into account the short-range correlations.
-We determine the phase diagram at zero temperature and half-filling.
+We study the phase diagram at zero temperature and half-filling.
 We show that, in moderately frustrated region, the ferrimagnetic phase rapidly grows down to the metal-insulator phase boundary, indicating that the spin correlations stemming from the relaxation of the frustration is enhanced by the electron correlations and the Mott insulator (MI) phase disappears.
 In the metallic phase, heavy fermion behavior is observed and the mass enhancement of the quasiparticle is computed.
 Effective spatial anisotropy becomes also larger due to the electron correlations, in agreement with the previous study.\cite{kawakami10} This effect gives rise to an enhancement of the anisotropy of the effective masses of the quasiparticles.

 The Hamiltonian of the Hubbard model on the anisotropic kagom\'e lattice (see Fig.~\ref{fig:model}) reads

 where $t_{ij}=t$ between the sites 1 and 2, 3 and $t_{ij}=t'$ between the sites 2 and 3, $U$ is the on-site Coulomb repulsion, and $\mu$ is the chemical potential.
 The annihilation (creation) operator for an electron at site $i$ with spin $\sigma$ is denoted as $c_{j\sigma}$ ($c_{i\sigma }^\dag$) and $n_{i\sigma}=c_{i\sigma}^\dag c_{i\sigma}$.
 The system corresponds to the fully frustrated kagom\'e lattice at $t'/t = 1$, and frustration becomes weaker with decreasing $t'/t$.
 The end member at $t'/t=0$ is a decorated square lattice.
 The energy unit is set as $t=1$ hereafter.